Brian Winton

-In his first two seasons with Essendon, the club won premierships, and as a result he was only able to break into the team on three occasions during this time.
+Essendon won premierships in 1984 and 1985 and as a result Winton played only three games in his first two seasons.
 After another brief season in 1986, Winton played 20 of a possible 22 games in the 1987 VFL season, playing as a full-back.
 When Essendon were unable to satisfy his salary expectations, he was released by the club and signed by St Kilda, with the first pick of the pre-season draft.